tcarland/tcamake/README.md

 surprisingly capable and even useful for managing a build environment for very large projects.

-  **tcamake** is nothing more than an include heirarchy that defines all of the dependencies of projects within the build system.
+  **tcamake** is simply an include heirarchy that defines all of the dependencies of projects within the build system.
 It does not determine compiler capabilities and library function checks to the extent of the Gnu autotools.
 If needed, gnu's autoconf could still be used per project if desired.